James Wood (minister): Battle

-In 1715, at the time of the Jacobite rising, supporters of the Old Pretender were marching on Preston.
-James Wood received a letter from Sir Henry Hoghton, countersigned by General Charles Wills, requesting him to "raise all the force you can, and bring arms fit for service—scythes in straight poles—spades and bill hooks and draw them to Cuerden Green about two miles from Preston."
-Minister Wood assembled a force of Chowbent men and led them to Cuerden Green where, in the Battle of Preston, they were given the job of guarding the bridge over the River Ribble at Walton-le-Dale and the ford at Penwortham, both of which were successfully defended.
+During the Jacobite rising of 1715, supporters of the Old Pretender were marching on Preston, Lancashire.
+James Wood received a letter from Sir Henry Hoghton, countersigned by General Charles Wills, which requested him to "raise all the force you can, and bring arms fit for service—scythes in straight poles—spades and bill hooks and draw them to Cuerden Green about two miles from Preston."

+As a result of this, Wood assembled a force of Chowbent men and led them to Cuerden Green where, in the Battle of Preston, they were given the job of guarding the bridge over the River Ribble at Walton-le-Dale and the ford at Penwortham, which were both successfully defended.
 Estimates for the size of Wood's contingent vary from 80, which is most likely, to 400 men.
 After the Highlanders were routed and for his efforts Wood was given a £100 pension by parliament and the title "the General" by his Chowbent congregation.

 Chowbent Chapel

+Wood's congregation grew to about 1,000 members, the third largest in Lancashire.
+It occupied Atherton Chapel, the old Bent Chapel, a small brick building with three windows and a porch.
+Its windows had curved arches with diamond panes of glass in leaded frames.
+Inside was a three-tier pulpit.